zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 * **Password**: ``Tenancy Admin Password``

-## Part 2.
+## Step 2.
 Deploy and Configure Oracle E-Business Suite Cloud Manager

 You will now create a Resource Manager Stack that will perform the following tasks: